Bookmark and Share

 The Old English typeface has some letters that, looked at in isolation, make rather stylish designs that may not be immediately obvious what they are, but when seen as part of a word are widely recognised as perfectly readable, and I can state that so confidently because Blackletter fonts are used by a number of newspapers for their title, and so far as I am aware you don’t hear people complaining that the titles are hard to decipher.

 Newspapers that have an Old English Blackletter title don’t necessarily use the Bitstream version of course; in fact probably none of them do.
-They’ll all be slightly different from one another; here are some examples, all I think current at February 2009:
+They’ll all be slightly different from one another; here are some examples, all current when I last looked:

 New York Times.
 Note the capital T, which is quite different from the other examples on this page.